ActianCorp/sqlalchemy-ingres/README.testsuite.md

 ### Quick Instructions for Test Case Setup and Execution

-Windows example of how to set up and run SQLAlchemy tests from the latest default branch.
+Windows example to set up and run SQLAlchemy tests from the latest default branch.

 The example assumes a local Ingres instance is running and contains a (preferably empty) database called `testdb`.